HaydenWalton12/Pacman/README.md

-# Pacman
+#Pacman  Project (By Hayden Walton)

-Recreation of Pac-Man using the S2D library which was created by Staffordshire University.
-More information about it can be found [here](https://daniel-marker.github.io/Pacman/)
+A recreation of pacman using the inhouse S2D library created by staffordshire university Assigned to us as a part of our assignment for FOGGS

-## Built With
+#Developed with

-* S2D - The graphics library used
+ * S2D Library
+ * C++
-* Visual Studio - IDE used
+ * Visual Studio